wazuh/wazuh-documentation/source/pci-dss/configuration-assessment.rst

 To achieve the above requirements, SCA runs assessment checks.
 These checks assess whether it is necessary to change password related configuration to ensure strong passwords, remove unnecessary software, disable unnecessary services, or audit the TCP/IP stack configuration.
 Sources of system hardening standards accepted by the industry include, but are not limited to: the Center for Internet Security (CIS), the International Organization for Standardization (ISO), SysAdmin Audit Network Security (SANS), National Institute of Standards Technology (NIST).

 Out-of-the-box, Wazuh includes CIS baselines for a wide range of operating systems and applications.
 This includes Debian, macOS, Red hat, and Windows operating systems.
 For more information, see a :ref:`list of the available SCA policies <share_policy_files_and_configuration_with_the_Wazuh_agents>`.
-Other baselines can be created for other systems or applications as well.
+You can create other baselines for other systems or applications as well.
 Find more details on configuring SCA checks in the :doc:`SCA documentation section </user-manual/capabilities/sec-config-assessment/index>`.

 Use cases